sjdv1982/rprod/manual.md

 - Literal (default for command mode).
 Least reproducible.
 All paths must be subfolders of the current directory.
 - Literal, but strip directories.
 No subfolder restriction, but no files can have same name.
-- Rename to file1.py, file2.txt, etc. (default for script mode)
+- Rename to file1.py, file2.txt, etc. (default for workspace mode)
 - Rename to file1, file2, etc. Most reproducible, but least informative error messages.
 Some tools may fail.
 - No guessing at all, require assistant.